 - At this time, Mailchimp stores are available only to users with businesses based in the United States or the United Kingdom making domestic sales and shipments.

-- Publishing a store or website on a custom domain requires a paid Websites & Commerce plan.
+- You'll need a paid Websites & Commerce plan to publish a store or website on a custom domain.
 To find out what features are included in each plan, check out our pricing page.

 How it works